Shikaga/PitchBlackAnalysis/index.md

 At first, he was hiding on a ice planet, for a reason that is never fully explained other that to say "???
 You should all stay away from me", to him travelling to the Imam to kill him for betraying him, to trying to escape the invasion, to trying to extract revenge for the Imams death, to trying to save Jack, to trying to assassinate the Lord Marhsall of the Necromancers to take their place.

-You cannot blame atone for feeling nauseous after all these head spinning plot turns that the film is taking.
+You cannot blame anyone for feeling nauseous after all these head spinning plot turns that the film is taking.

 Quasi-deads?